Animator vs. Animation

 Animator vs. Animation (AvA) is an American animated web series created by Alan Becker.
 The original animation was first published on Newgrounds on June 3, 2006, with a sequel following five months later.
 Almost every installment is animated in either Adobe Animate or Blender, with live-action scenes also being incorporated into the series, starting with the fourth episode.

 The premise of the web series is a stick figure attempting to escape the animation program in which it was created, either by using the built-in animation tools or through sheer brute force.
 The series contains almost no spoken dialogue.

 Known for its unique concept and high-quality animation, it became an immediate internet hit, receiving 4.78 stars on Newgrounds and 80 million views on YouTube.
 The fourth installment gained almost 5 million views on YouTube within a month.

 A Kickstarter campaign for a reboot episode of the series was created on July 10, 2013, reaching their $10,000 funding goal on August 9, 2013.
 The episode was released on October 2, 2014.

-Multiple browser game adaptations of the series have been created, including one in 2006 titled Animator vs. Animation Game: SE, developed by Charles Yeh.
+Two game adaptations have been created or are in development for the series.
+In 2006, Charles Yeh developed a browser game titled Animator vs. Animation Game: SE.
+On March 26, 2025, Animation VERSUS, a fighting game, was successfully funded on Kickstarter, which is currently in development and set to be released in 2028.